What to improve online learning with student engagement?

 One of the key ways that teachers can make in-person learning more fun and engaging for students is by incorporating fun activities and games into lessons – and this can be translated into online lessons too.

-Evidence shows that activity and game-focused learning can improve learner engagement by up to 60%, and this engagement is absolutely key to keeping learners focused in an online classroom environment that can quite quickly become stale.
+Evidence shows that activity and game-focused learning can improve learner engagement by up to 60%.
+This engagement is key to keeping learners focused in an online classroom environment that can quite quickly become stale.

 Fun Starters and Lesson Milestones